samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 </tab>
 </tabs>

-For Maven, it would be:
+For Maven, use the following:

 ```xml
 <build>